premal/cc-hackathon/ml/README.md

 we want to emit

-company_A, company_B, # of common technologies, similarity score = # common technologies / total # technologies
+company_A, company_B, list of common technologies, # of common technologies, similarity score = # common technologies / total # technologies

 This way we get a score and a raw measure (# common technologies) of how similar they are, too.